In 1870, Alfred Russell Wallace proved the curvature of the Earth and answered the challenge put forward by a flat-Earther, John Hampden.

 When seen through the telescope, the bridge and the pole in the middle appeared like this:

 It is clear that both discs were seen above the black band, and Wallace’s hypothesis was correct.
 Unfortunately, Hampden did not take the result well.
 He argued that the telescope was not flat and does not have cross-hair.
-This was certainly a made-up excuse and had absolutely no relevance to the experiment.
+This was undoubtedly a made-up excuse and had absolutely no relevance to the experiment.

 Wallace did follow his request, though, and borrowed a level and a telescope from his friend.
 In the second observation, the result, as it should be, appeared the same.